RaquelWriter/React-googlemap-api/README.md

 Creating a Google Map using MAP API with REACT, WEBPACK, NODEJS, and SASS.
+Localized in english and german.
+Clickable custom markers with filtering data.

 * **FLOW:** LocalizationContext -> App -> MenuFilter -> Map -> GoogleMap -> Marks / InfoBox / InfoWindow
 * **Localization:** I opted for using the last React Context, with useContext Hook.
 The language is stored locally in JSON format in components/LocalizationContext.js.
 The language is selected in the MenuFilter component.